Academic Programs Catalog

 Selection Process

-Individuals serving as a ULA must have demonstrated knowledge of subject content by either completing and excelling in the course or its equivalent in which they assist, or through a high level of performance in more advanced courses that depend upon knowledge of relevant course content.
+Individuals serving as a ULA must have demonstrated knowledge of subject content by either completing the course or its equivalent in which they assist or through a high-level of performance in more advanced courses that depend upon knowledge of relevant course content.

 Training

-Each faculty-of-record utilizing ULAs must provide ULAs with appropriate guidelines and information necessary to carry out their assignments and responsibilities.
+Each faculty-of-record using ULAs must 1) provide ULAs with appropriate guidelines and information necessary to carry out their assignments and responsibilities; 2) connect students to required MSU trainings.
 These may take the form of a written guide or handbook or internet resource, which must reference relevant university policies.

 Undergraduate Learning Assistant Responsibilities